ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 2. From the project window, go to `Tools` → `Plug-In SDKs` → `InstrumentStudio Plug-In` → `Create InstrumentStudio Plug-in...`.
    1. This will open the `Create InstrumentStudio Plug-in` dialog.
-   2. The name of the Active LabVIEW Project will be automatically populated in the `Active Project Name` indicator.
+   2. The name of the active LabVIEW project will be automatically populated in the `Active Project Name` indicator.
-      **Note:** The new InstrumentStudio plug-in will be created in this active LabVIEW project.
+      - The new InstrumentStudio plug-in will be created in this active LabVIEW project.
    3. Enter the `InstrumentStudio Plug-in Name` and `InstrumentStudio Plug-in Group`.
    4. Click on the `Create InstrumentStudio Plug-in` button.

       ![Create InstrumentStudio Plug-In](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/Create%20InstrumentStudio%20Plug-In.png)

-   5. This will create a new InstrumentStudio plug-in library and a PPL build specification for the plug-in in the Active LabVIEW project.
+   5. This will create a new InstrumentStudio plug-in library and a PPL build specification for the plug-in in the active LabVIEW project.

       ![InstrumentStudio Plug-In Library](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/InstrumentStudio%20Plug-In%20Library.png)

-3. By default, the top-level plug-in VI contains the template logic that demonstrates the basic features of the LabVIEW InstrumentStudio plug-ins.
+3. By default, the top-level plug-in VI contains the template logic that demonstrates the basic features of LabVIEW InstrumentStudio plug-ins.

    ![Top-level plug-in VI Block diagram](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/Top-level%20VI%20Block%20diagram.png)